pathakdhruv/GalDynPsrFreq0/README.txt

 # 3) In all of the following modules, the ordering of the arguments of the functions are very important.

+# 4) To run this code we need the following observable paramters- Galactic longitude in degrees (say ldeg), Galactic latitude in degrees (say bdeg), the distance of the pulsar from the solar system barycenter in kpc (say dkpc), proper motion in Galactic longitude in mas/yr (say mul), proper motion in Galactic latitude in mas/yr (say mub), radial component of the ralative velocity of the pulsar with respect to the solar system barycenter in km/s (say vrad), frequency in Hz (say f), observed frequency derivative in s^{-2} (say fdotobs), and observed frequency second derivative in s^{-3} (say fdotdotobs).
+The frequency and its derivatives can either be spin or orbital.

-# 4) Calculate excess terms of modelX ** Very important, model names are case sensitive!
+# 5) Calculate excess terms for the first frequency derivative using either the model that does not take into account BH contribution to Milky Way Potential (modelnoBH), or the model that takes into account BH contribution to Milky Way Potential (modelBH).
+For the purpose of understanding their usage let us refer to them as modelX ** Very important, model names are case sensitive!

 GalDynPsrFreq.modelX.Expl(ldeg, bdeg, dkpc) and GalDynPsrFreq.modelX.Exz(ldeg, bdeg, dkpc)

 The function Expl() calculates the excess term due to the relative acceleration of the pulsar parallel to the Galactic plane and the function Exz() calculates the excess term due to the relative acceleration of the pulsar perpendicular to the Galactic plane.
-Total dynamical contribution will be the sum of above two terms.
-Both of the above functions takes the arguments as the Galactic longitude in degrees (say ldeg), the Galactic latitude in degrees (say bdeg), the distance of the pulsar from the solar system barycenter in kpc (say dkpc); strictly in this order.
+Total dynamical contribution from Galactic potential will be the sum of above two terms.
 One needs to assign the values of ldeg,  bdeg, and dkpc before calling the above functions.

-Remeber to replace modelX by the model you  want to use, like modelnoBH, modelBH, etc. Model names are case sensitive!
+Remember to replace modelX by the model you want to use, i.e., modelnoBH or modelBH.
+Model names are case sensitive!

-# 5) Calculate the Shklovskii term
+# 6) Calculate the Shklovskii term contribution to the frequency derivative

 The Shklovskii term can be calculated as GalDynPsrFreq.Shk.Exshk(dkpc,  mul, mub)

 where mul is the proper motion in the Galactic longitude direction (mas/yr) and mub is the proper motion in the Galactic latitude direction (mas/yr). dkpc is as usual the distance of the pulsar from the solar system barycenter in kpc.
 One needs to assign the values of these parameters first.

-# 6) Print the basic parameters of the pulsars
+# 7) Print the basic parameters of the pulsars

 GalDynPsrFreq.read_parameters.Rskpc returns the Galactocentric cylindrical radius of the sun.